-Tory MP Lee Anderson branded out of touch for foodbank remarks
+Tory MP Lee Anderson branded out of touch for food bank remarks

 The two incidents come as soaring inflation and energy costs have hit the pockets of UK households.

-The Trussell Trust charity said it had distributed over 2.1 million emergency food parcels to people in crisis in the past year, with growing numbers visiting foodbanks across the country as a result of the cost of living hikes.
+The Trussell Trust charity said it had distributed over 2.1 million emergency food parcels to people in crisis in the past year, with growing numbers visiting food banks across the country as a result of the cost of living hikes.

-Mr Anderson invited MPs to visit a foodbank in his Nottinghamshire constituency where he said people "have to register for a budgeting course and a cooking course" if they receive parcels.
+Mr Anderson invited MPs to visit a food bank in his Nottinghamshire constituency where he said people "have to register for a budgeting course and a cooking course" if they receive parcels.

 "We show them how to cook cheap and nutritious meals on a budget," he added.
 "We can make a meal for about 30p a day and this is cooking from scratch."

-Asked by an opposition MP if there should even be foodbanks "in 21st century Britain", the Tory MP replied: "He makes a great point but that is exactly my point.
+Asked by an opposition MP if there should even be food banks "in 21st century Britain", the Tory MP replied: "He makes a great point but that is exactly my point.

 "There's not this massive use for food banks in this country.
 We've got generation after generation who can not cook properly... they can not budget."